 - sharing toothbrushes, razors, or any other objects that could have blood on them

-- having sexual intercourse without using a condom, although this is very rare
+- having sexual intercourse without using a condom, although this type of transmission very rare

-There is also a small risk that a woman can transmit the virus to the fetus during pregnancy.
-According to the American College of Obstetricians and Gynecologists, about 4 percent of women with hepatitis C transmit the infection to their infants.
-Having larger amounts of HCV in the blood or a HIV coinfection increases the risk of transmission.
+There is also a small risk that people can transmit HCV to a fetus during pregnancy.
+According to the American College of Obstetricians and Gynecologists, about 4% of pregnant people with hepatitis C transmit the infection to the fetus.
+Having larger amounts of HCV in the blood or an HIV coinfection increases the risk of transmission.

 People living with HIV may consider having regular tests for hepatitis C. Often, hepatitis C does not lead to symptoms until the virus has caused serious liver damage.
-The disease is difficult to recognize in the acute phase, which is why testing is important.
+The condition is difficult to recognize in the acute phase, so testing is important.

-- not sharing personal hygiene items, such as toothbrushes and shaving razors
+- avoiding sharing personal hygiene items, such as toothbrushes and shaving razors

 - only using qualified and reputable practitioners for tattoos and piercings